sanjay-ji/sanjay-ji.github.io/_pages/cv.md

 Service
 ======
-* Technical support in maintaining Computer labs and Servers in the department
+* Technical support in maintaining Computer labs and Linux Server in the department
-*